 Fill gaps in space and time for ocean CO2 and ancillary physical and biogeochemical observations at the ocean surface and interior to reduce the biases and uncertainties in the variability and trends for air-sea fluxes and inventory changes, particularly for the Arctic and the Southern Ocean.

-Reduce uncertainties in wetland CH4 emissions, which is largest source term in the global CH4 budget and proportionally have the largest uncertainty, in order to better understand future CH4-climate feedbacks.
+Reduce uncertainties in wetland CH4 emissions, which are the largest source term in the global CH4 budget and proportionally have the largest uncertainty, to better understand future CH4-climate feedbacks.

-Reduce uncertainties in atmospheric transport models used to estimate regional sources and sinks of greenhouse gases as independent evidence from that of ground and inventory estimates.
+Reduce uncertainties in atmospheric transport models used to estimate regional sources and sinks of GHGs as independent evidence from that of ground and inventory estimates.

 Ocean Acidification and Deoxygenation

-Improve observations for the interplay between carbonate chemistry and a variety of biogeochemical and physical processes including eutrophication and freshwater inflow in coastal zones to increase the robustness of future assessments of ocean acidification.
+Improve observations for the interplay between carbonate chemistry and a variety of biogeochemical and physical processes, including eutrophication and freshwater inflow in coastal zones to increase the robustness of future assessments of ocean acidification.

 Improve our understanding of changes in water mass ventilation associated with climate change and variability to gain further insights into future trends in ocean acidification and deoxygenation in the ocean interior.